 The largest APS program is In-Home Investigations and Services.
 The In-Home program investigates allegations of abuse, neglect, and financial exploitation of adults who are elderly or have disabilities and live in their own homes or in unlicensed room-and-board homes.

 This program also investigates allegations of financial exploitation of adults living in nursing homes who may be financially exploited by someone outside the facility.
 State law requires anyone who believes that an adult who is elderly or has a disability is being abused, neglected, or financially exploited to report it.
-DFPS takes these reports at 1-800-252-5400 or online att https://www.txabusehotline.org.
+DFPS takes these reports at 1-800-252-5400 or online at TxAbuseHotline.org.

-APS begins an investigation by contacting someone who has reliable and current information about the alleged victim within 24 hours of receiving a report.
-APS can make the initial contact in person or by phone.
-If APS confirms the allegation, it may provide or arrange for emergency services to alleviate abuse, neglect, or financial exploitation.
+APS begins an investigation within 24 hours of receiving a report by contacting someone who has reliable and current information about the alleged victim APS can make the initial contact in person or by phone.
+APS may also provide or arrange for emergency services to alleviate or prevent further abuse, neglect, or financial exploitation.
 These services may include short-term shelter, food, medication, health services, financial assistance for rent and utilities, transportation, and minor home repair.

 APS works in partnership with other social service agencies to provide resources to vulnerable adults.
 APS also works closely with the Texas Department of Aging and Disability Services (DADS) on cases that may require guardianship services.
-APS investigators or DFPS intake caseworkers may notify law enforcement at any point during an investigation if they suspect the allegations constitute a crime.
+APS caseworkers or DFPS intake specialists may notify law enforcement at any point during an investigation if they suspect the allegations constitute a crime.

-APS is responsible for investigating abuse, neglect, and financial exploitation of people living in state-operated facilities and those receiving services in state-contracted community settings that serve adults and children with mental illness or intellectual disabilities.
-Investigations are conduct-ed in:
+APS is responsible for investigating abuse, neglect, and exploitation of people living in state-operated facilities and those receiving services in state-contracted community settings that serve adults and children with mental illness or intellectual disabilities.
+Investigations are conducted in: